rajrules21/AWS-S3-Operations-with-Boto3/README.md

-# AWS-S3-Operations-with-Boto3

-This repository contains Python scripts utilizing the Boto3 library to perform various operations on Amazon Simple Storage Service (S3).
-The provided scripts serve as sub-projects, each focusing on specific S3 tasks.
+# AWS S3 Operations with Python and Boto3

+This project focuses on performing various operations on Amazon Simple Storage Service (S3) using Python and the Boto3 library.
+The goal is to provide a set of subprojects that cover essential S3 tasks, allowing users to interact with S3 buckets and objects programmatically.

+## Overview

+Amazon S3 is a scalable object storage service that allows you to store and retrieve any amount of data.
+This project leverages the Boto3 library, the official Python SDK for AWS, to automate various S3 operations.

 ## Sub-Projects